Welcome to the Teaching With Class Blog!

 You’ll also find ideas for socially just teaching, rigorous content integration, and raising the expectations for our students.

 Our classrooms need to be places for hard conversations and diversity.
 We need to teach literature, history, and current events without the lens of privilege and comfort, because we need to be preparing our students to live in and change our world.

 That means treating them like the capable, intelligent people they are – even our young ones.
 It means that we need materials and ideas for bringing conversations about race, and hard history, and inequality into the classroom.
 It means we need to find ways to infuse all of our content with socially just materials.
-It means we need to raise our expectations – for critical thinking, for empathy, and for academic rigor.
+It means we need to raise our expectations – for critical thinking, for empathy, and for academic rigour.
 You’ll find stories, ideas, and materials for all of that here, and then, you can leave behind some of your own.